biobakery/micropita/ReadMe.txt

 $ python MicroPITA.py --lastmeta Label -m extreme input/Test.pcl output.txt

 Each of the previous methods are made up of the following pieces:
-1. python MicroPITA.py to call the MicroPITA script.
+1. python MicroPITA.py to call the microPITA script.
 2. --lastmeta which indicates the keyword (first column value) of the last row that contains metadata.
 3. -m which indicates the method to use in selection.
 4. input/Test.pcl which is the first positional argument indicating an input file